How to Easily Use Customer Co-creation for Profitable Growth

 “A management initiative, or form of economic strategy, that brings different parties together (for instance, a company and a group of customers), in order to jointly produce a mutually valued outcome.”

 The practice has been further intensified by the internet, which has enabled companies to reach out to customers across the globe, virtually for free.
-Social media, in particular, is a great source of customer understanding, as well as for highlighting issues with current offers.
+Social media, in particular, is a great source of customer understanding and a great way to highlight issues with current offers.
 This is why co-creation should include social media in some form, as I’ll share further on.

 Who to work with?